stevenc-stb/spdx-3-model/model/AI/Classes/AIPackage.md

 ## Summary

-Specifies an AI package and its associated information.
+Refers to any unit of content that can be associated with a distribution of AI software or AI model.

 ## Description

-Metadata information that can be added to a package to describe an AI application or trained AI model.
+An AI Package is a specialized type of software Package that includes code or model that implements artificial intelligence functionalities.

 ## Metadata